 Following the diagnosis of a degenerative spinal condition and subsequent surgery TOR McINTOSH embraces the joy of travelling by two wheels, unconstrained by time.
 Written for the Canal & River Trust.

-When darkness descends, the wild terrain of Exmoor national park plays host to a spectacular light show.
-TOR McINTOSH takes in a night of stars in their thousands.
-Published in Guardian Weekend.
+When darkness descends, the wild terrain of Exmoor plays host to a spectacular light show.
+TOR McINTOSH takes in its starry skies.
+Written for Guardian Labs in partnership with Columbia Sportswear.

 Lost in the dramatic landscape around them, bothies offer convivial shelter and a simplicity that eschews the trappings of modern life, writes TOR McINTOSH.
 Published in The Simple Things.